Willie169/LinuxAndTermuxTips/Windows Bootloader Recovery on Dual-Boot with Intel VMD SSD.md

 1. Download the **Windows 11 ISO** from <https://www.microsoft.com/en-us/software-download/windows11>.
 2. Insert the USB flash drive.
 3. Install and open any software that can flash OS to flash drive, e.g. **balenaEtcher** (Linux, Windows, MacOS), **dd** (Linux), **Rufus** (Windows), **WoeUSB** (Linux).
 4. Flash the ISO into the USB flash drive (all data will be erased).
+The software may show warnings, ignore it and continue flashing.

 ## 2. Download Intel Rapid Storage Technology (RST) VMD Drive